 Essentially all regular employees of the University are eligible to enroll as members of the State-administered FRS.
 Provisions relating to the FRS are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code; wherein eligibility, contributions, and benefits are defined and described in detail.
 Such provisions may be amended at any time by further action from the Florida Legislature.
 The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of two cost-sharing multiple-employer defined benefit plans and other nonintegrated programs.
-An annual comprehensive financial report, and other relevant information, is available from the Florida Department of Management Services Web site (www.dms.myflorida.com).
+An annual comprehensive financial report of the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services Web site (www.dms.myflorida.com).